AlexChudnovsky19/Bird_Repel/README.md

 ## 📖 About

 **BirdRepel** is an automated bird repellent system designed to protect balcony plants and maintain cleanliness by preventing birds from leaving droppings.
 Using computer vision with a custom-trained YOLOv11 model, BirdRepel detects the presence of birds in real-time.
-Upon detection, the system activates a water gun via a relay module connected to a Raspberry Pi, effectively discouraging birds from approaching and harming your plants and the balcony.
+Upon detection, the system activates a water gun via a relay module connected to a Raspberry Pi, the water gun shoots water at the plants effectively discouraging birds from approaching and harming your plants and the balcony.

 ## 📷 Demo